 The Parameters tab displays the basic activity parameters, parameters of the first (Selected element) and the second pointer (Target area), and controls parameters.

 - Name.
 The activity name on the process diagram.
-It is set by the template when adding the activity.
-If you want to change the name, you can do it in this field;
+Its name is set by default when adding the activity.
+You can change the name in this field;

 - Mouse button.
 Select the mouse button (left, middle, right) for the element moving;